 Get 50% off our limited company packages for your first three months

 Despite the best efforts of programmes like The Apprentice and Dragon’s Den, starting a business remains a dream for many.
+So, what do you need to know to start a business?
 Although not totally without its drawbacks, starting your own business can bring great satisfaction and a new-found sense of freedom.

 If you’re looking to join 4.77 million people in the UK by taking the leap into self-employment, you’re probably wondering how to get started.
 With that in mind, here are all the i’s you’ll have to dot, and all the t’s you’ll have to cross to get that business going.